Eurosatory: History

-The 2012 edition was dedicated to "Land Defense and Security".
+The 2012 event was dedicated to "Land Defense and Security".
 It placed an emphasis on cybersecurity by organizing the first forum Cyberdef-Cybersec.
 There were 1,432 exhibitors and 53,480 visitors.

-In 2014, the exhibition Eurosatory brought together 1,507 exhibitors from 59 countries, more than 55,700 visitors and 172 Official Delegations.
+In 2014, the Eurosatory exhibition brought together 1,507 exhibitors from 59 countries, more than 55,700 visitors and 172 Official Delegations.

 In 2016, the exhibition hosted 1,571 exhibitors from 57 countries, 65.5% of which were international.
 There were 57,024 professional visitors from 140 countries, 212 official delegations with 821 delegates, and 723 journalists from all around the world.

 In 2018, Eurosatory presented a number of novelties: the opening of a third exhibition hall, the Eurosatory LAB presenting 65 French and foreign start-ups, the presence of institutions in the live demonstrations (GIGN, French Army, Prefecture de Police inter-services, and more), and a career day.
 The event had 1,802 exhibitors (65% international), 57,056 visitors including 227 official delegations.

-After 4 years of absence due to the health crisis, the 2022 international exhibition for land and air-land defence and security took place from June 13 to 17, 2022.
-This edition was one of the most significant in the history of the exhibition, in the particular context of conflicts at the gates of Europe.
-1,743 companies and 100,000 professionals gathered for the event.
-There were 250 delegations from 96 countries, senior executives and public and private decision-makers, project leaders.
+After a four year hiatus due to the COVID-19 health crisis, the 2022 International Exhibition for Land and Air-land Defence and Security took place from June 13 - 17, 2022.
+It was one of the most significant in the history of the exhibition, in the particular context of conflicts at the gates of Europe.
+1,743 companies and about 62,000 professionals participated in and attended the event.
+There were 250 delegations from 96 countries, senior executives, public and private decision-makers and project leaders.
 For the first time, the President of France, Emmanuel Macron inaugurated the show.